dawoodwasif/AVs_Privacy/README.md

-# Privacy in AVs under Federated Learning with Differential Privacy (AVs_Privacy)
+# RESFL: An Uncertainty-Aware Framework for Responsible Federated Learning by Balancing Privacy, Fairness and Utility

 ## Technical Approach

-Our work explores the trade-off between privacy and fairness in federated learning-based object detection systems.
-We introduce RESFL (Robust and Equitable Sensitive Federated Learning), which combines adversarial privacy disentanglement with uncertainty-guided fairness-aware aggregation to optimize both privacy protections and fairness guarantees.
+Our work explores the trade-off between privacy, fairness, and utility in federated learning-based object detection systems.
+We introduce RESFL, which combines adversarial privacy disentanglement with uncertainty-guided fairness-aware aggregation to optimize both privacy protections and fairness guarantees.

 ### Key Technical Components